proDev-Theron/PLM-PLD_ClassWorks/README.md

-# PLM-Programming_ClassWorks
+# PLM-Programming Logic and Design Class Works
-Some classroom outputs required by my college professors in PLM.
+Some of my 2021 Outputs for the course: Programming Logic and Design (CPE 0112.1)

-#My Programming Subjects in PLM
+Instructor: Kaycee R. Mendez

-1. Programming Logic and Design (CPE 0112.1)
+I hope her future students find this lol